canonical/ubuntu-core-docs/docs/tutorials/try-pre-built-images/index.md

 # Try pre-built images

-Ubuntu Core runs on a variety of hardware, and pre-built images are available for _amd64_ and _ARM_ platforms (among others).
-These images can also be installed on a virtual machine.
+Ubuntu Core runs on a variety of hardware, and pre-built images are available for various platforms.
+Generic images can also be installed on a virtual machine.

 Pre-built images are ideal for exploration and experimentation, but they are not intended for deployment or use at scale.
 They include snaps to provide an onboarding and evaluation experience, alongside an SSH connection, and these are unlikely to be required in your own Ubuntu Core deployment.